bazelbuild/bazel-watcher/README.md

 # Bazel runfiles server

-This repo provides a web server for local development that serves files directly out of a Bazel target's runfiles.
+This repo provides a web server for local development that serves files directly out of a Bazel target's runfiles with ~zero extra semantics (no bundling, minification, etc.).
 It also provides Starlark definitions that wrap the server, allowing any rule to integrate with ibazel livereload with minimal changes.
 This enables a powerful local development experience, with sub-second preview latency in some cases.

 ## Background